Organic turmeric powder

-Turmeric has been used in India for thousands of years, and its use as a medical plant is recorded in one of the three foundational texts of Ayurvedic medicine: Sushruta Samhita (6th Century BC) (3).
-In Ayurvedic medicine, turmeric is also considered a Rasayana herb that helps to counteract the ageing process (4).
+Turmeric has been used in India for thousands of years, and its use is recorded in one of the three foundational texts of Ayurvedic medicine: Sushruta Samhita (6th Century BC) (3).
+Turmeric is also considered a Rasayana herb that helps to counteract the ageing process (4).

-In Europe, turmeric was introduced in the 13th Century by Marco Polo (2), Marvelling at this spice, he described it as a plant with similar properties to saffron (4).
-Turmeric is now the subject of numerous clinical trials and research, focusing primarily on the therapeutic uses of curcumin (2).
+In Europe, turmeric was introduced in the 13th Century by Marco Polo (2), marvelling at this spice, he described it as a plant with similar properties to saffron (4).
+Turmeric is now the subject of numerous clinical trials and research, focusing primarily on the uses of curcumin (2).

 Turmeric rhizome contains curcuminoids (including curcumin), essential oil and starch (1).
 Curcumin has numerous properties, such as its antioxidant and anti-inflammatory activity (2).

-Turmeric is used for medicinal and culinary purposes.
-For medicinal purposes, the dose recommended by the EMA for relieving the symptoms of indigestion is 1.5-3g of ground turmeric rhizome (EMA).
+The dose recommended by the EMA is 1.5-3g of ground turmeric rhizome (5).

 As a spice, there are many recipes in which turmeric is used to add flavour and colour.
 Below are two recipes in which turmeric powder is used: